 Annual Dahlia Festival

 The Swan Island Dahlia Farm is one of the largest growers of Dahlias in the country.
-Get fresh-cut flowers daily from July through September or get your dahlia fix at the Annual Dahlia Festival during the last weekend in August and Labor Day weekend (Aug.
-29-31 and Sept.
-5-7, 2019) at their farm in Canby.
+Get fresh-cut flowers daily from July through September or get your dahlia fix at the Annual Dahlia Festival (August-September) at their farm in Canby.
 The festival features nearly 40 acres of diverse dahlias, many of which were first cultivated here, as well as a full spectrum of 15,000 cut blooms set in 400 unique and inspiring floral arrangements.
 Live music, craft beer and food vendors and a balloon artist and face painting round out the family fun.